USI campuses and how to reach them

 The Migration Office exacts fines that can be heavy in the event of failure to comply with the compulsory procedures or deadlines (for example for the extension of the permit or notification of change of address).

-Meetings will be organised to assist students in difficulty to carry out the above procedures.
+Meetings will be organised to assist students in difficulty carrying out the above procedures.

 The procedure is instituted by the Migration Office and may be changed at any time without the USI being informed.

 Registration with the residents’ registration office

 Students also must register with the local authorities (Residents’ registration office) within 8 days of their arrival in Switzerland.

 Via della Posta